TedLivist/tic-tac-toe/README.md

   5. The first player to get 3 in a line WINS!!!
   6. If the board is full and neither player got 3 in a line game ends in a draw.

+### Rspec

+To run the tests, enter the TicTacToe directory and run rspec in the console

 ## Authors

 :bust_in_silhouette: **Author1**